yannickboy15/OvenMediaEngineDocs/docs/signedpolicy.md

 {% hint style="danger" %}
 The URL entered into HMAC to generate the Signature must include :port.

+{% hint style="danger" %}
+When using SignedPolicy with SRT providers, only use the streamid portion of the URL, e.g. srt://myserver:9999?streamid=**srt://myserver:9999/app/stream?policy=abc123**

 When creating a signature, you cannot omit the default port such as http port 80, https port 443, or rtmp port 1935.
 This is because when OvenMediaEngine creates a signature for checking the signature, it is created by putting the port value.
 {% endhint %}